aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 ### JavaScript

-The JavaScript code embedded in the HTML file is designed to interact with your AWS Lambda function:
+The JavaScript code that will be embedded in the HTML file is designed to interact with your lambda function URL:

 ```javascript
 window.onload = function () {